Exophobias/TrueCharts-Update-Script/README.md

 ## Description

-This Python script automates the process of updating your personal fork or clone of the [truecharts_archive](https://github.com/v3DJG6GL/truecharts_archive) with the latest changes from the [TrueCharts repository](https://github.com/truecharts/public).
+This Python script automates the process of updating your personal fork / clone of the [truecharts_archive](https://github.com/v3DJG6GL/truecharts_archive) with the latest changes from the [TrueCharts repository](https://github.com/truecharts/public).
 It compares charts between your personal repository and the master repository, updates versions, and optionally commits and pushes the changes back to your repository.

 ## Requirements